Board of Directors

 DR. SUZANNE BARAKAT

-Suzanne was born and raised in North Carolina, and attended UNC Chapel Hill for undergrad and medical school.
+Dr. Suzanne Barakat was born and raised in North Carolina, and attended UNC Chapel Hill for undergrad and medical school.
 She completed her residency training in the Department of Family & Community Medicine at UCSF San Francisco General Hospital.
-She is a practicing physician in Oakland, CA, and is passionate about women’s health, mental health, global health, and social justice.
+She currently is a hospitalist with Sutter Health and outpatient family medicine physician in Oakland, CA. She is passionate about women’s health, mental health, global health, and social justice.

 Oussama Mezoui is the Founder and CEO of Penny Appeal USA, a 501 (c) (3) organization working to eradicate poverty here in the US as well as overseas.
 Prior to establishing Penny Appeal USA, Oussama served on the executive teams of a number of multi-million dollar humanitarian NGOs.